 The tests listed below may be used to diagnose craniopharyngioma.
 This list describes options for diagnosing craniopharyngioma, and not all tests listed will be used for every person.

 Physical examination.
-The doctor will examine the patient’s head and body and ask questions about the symptoms the patient is experiencing and his/her medical history.
-This may also include tests to check the patient’s vision and CNS functioning.
+The doctor will examine your child’s head and body and ask questions about the symptoms he or she is experiencing and his/her medical history.
+This may also include tests to check your child’s vision, growth and development, and brain function.

 Blood tests.
-The doctor may recommend different blood tests, including checking the levels of certain hormones, to help determine whether there is reason to look for a brain tumor.
+The doctor may recommend different blood tests, including tests that measure the levels of certain hormones.

 Results of the physical examination and blood tests may suggest that imaging tests are needed to look for a craniopharyngioma.
-There are two main types of imaging tests used to find craniopharyngioma.
+Imaging tests show pictures of the inside of the body.
+There are 2 main types of imaging tests used to find craniopharyngioma.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the brain with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan creates a 3-dimensional picture of the brain using x-rays taken from different angles.
+A computer then combines these images into a detailed, cross-sectional view that shows abnormalities, including tumors.
+Sometimes, a special dye called a contrast medium is given during the scan to provide better detail.
+This dye is injected into a patient’s vein.

 Magnetic resonance imaging (MRI).
-An MRI uses magnetic fields, not x-rays, to produce detailed images of the brain and spinal column.
+An MRI uses magnetic fields, not x-rays, to produce detailed images of the brain and/or spinal column.
 An MRI scan can also be used to measure the tumor’s size.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye is injected into a patient’s vein.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.